 Detailed Instructions

-Loan Type Selection
+Loan Type Option

-- Federal Loan – For government-issued student loans (default: 4.99%).
+- Federal Loan – The student loans, which the government issues (default: 4.99%).

-- Private Loan – For loans from private lenders (default: 7.5%).
+- Private Loan – private loan lenders (default: 7.5%).

-- Refinanced – For loans that have been refinanced (default: 5.25%).
+- Refinanced – These are loans which are refinanced (default: 5.25%).

-Basic Loan Details
+Loan Details Basic

 - Example: $30,000